1629 K Street NW #300

 Section 230 of the Communications and Decency Act

 As expected, ComplaintsBoard.com mentions this article in its legal framework.
 Though not explicitly quoted, it turns out to be the spine of ComplaintsBoard.com.

-For the most part, Section 230 (since its enactment in 1996 and the explosion of the internet) has been a major factor that has allowed ComplaintsBoard.com to flourish.
+For the most part, Section 230 (Its enactment in 1996 and the explosion of the Internet) has been a significant factor in allowing ComplaintsBoard.com to flourish.

 It states as follows:

 These twenty-six simple words ensure that no one can hold ComplaintsBoard.com responsible for any information it contains.